 Taste of Cincinnati is the nation’s longest running food festival, and one of the largest street festivals in the country.
-At this admission free festival foodies can find the best of the best from some of the most creative chefs in the Cincy Region and indulge in the region’s rich culinary traditions.
+At this admission-free festival foodies can find the best of the best from some of the most creative chefs in the Cincy Region and indulge in some of the region’s rich culinary traditions.

-Kicking off the summer season, Taste of Cincinnati takes to the streets of downtown Cincy on May 24-26 in 2025, serving up Italian, creole, vegetarian/vegan, Hawaiian, and Greek dishes and of course Cincy Region favorite - goetta!–and just about everything you can imagine in between.
-So bring your appetites and prepare to dig into some of the tastiest treats from the Cincinnati Region.
-There will be 80 restaurants, food trucks, and Findlay Market vendors, plus an additional 12 beverage vendors including local breweries and wine.
+Kicking off the summer season, Taste of Cincinnati takes to the streets of downtown Cincy on May 22 - 25 in 2026, serving up Italian, creole, vegetarian/vegan, Hawaiian, Greek and, of course, Cincy Region staples like goetta and chili!
+So, bring your appetites and prepare to dig into some of the tastiest treats from the Cincy Region.
+There will be dozens of restaurants, food trucks, local breweries, wineries, and even vendors from the local and historic Findlay Market.

-Every Memorial Day weekend Taste of Cincinnati takes over part of 5th St. in Downtown Cincinnati.
-In 2025 the festival will spread from Main St. past Pike St. and on to Columbia Parkway with a "Findlay Market Zone" starting at Broadway and 5th.
-Over half a million people on average attend Taste of Cincinnati over the event's three days.
+Every Memorial Day weekend Taste of Cincinnati takes over several blocks of 5th St. in Downtown Cincy.
+In 2025 the festival spread from Main St. past Pike St. and on to Columbia Parkway with a "Findlay Market Zone" starting at Broadway and 5th with that expanded footprint continuing in 2026.
+In 2026 Taste is expanding to four days, starting on Friday the 22nd.
+Over half a million people on average attend Taste of Cincinnati, so here's your chance to get your plan together ahead of time to make the very best of your experience.

 Top restaurants featured at Taste of Cincinnati